sanukag/ai-maintenance-assistant/docs/architecture.md

 - Parsing, chunking and persistence remain separate components so they can be tested and replaced independently.
 - Exact duplicates are detected with a SHA-256 content fingerprint.
+- Revision replacement, archiving and permanent deletion are enforced by the storage boundary rather than relying on interface filtering.
 - Scanned-PDF optical character recognition and additional formats are deliberately outside the initial version.